-The timescale for a resit/retake is agreed between the employer and EPAO.
+The timescale for a re-sit or re-take is agreed between the employer and EPAO.
 A re-sit is typically taken within 2 months of the EPA outcome notification.
-The timescale for a retake is dependent on how much re-training is required and is typically taken within 4 months of the EPA outcome notification.
+The timescale for a retake is dependent on how much retraining is required and is typically taken within 4 months of the EPA outcome notification, but no later than 6 months of the EPA outcome notification.
 All assessment methods must be taken within a 6-month period of each other otherwise the entire EPA will need to be re-sat/re-taken.

-Should the project be failed, the apprentice is required to re-work and re-submit the original project and presentation materials within 2 months and the presentation should take place within 4 weeks of submission.
+Should the project be failed, the apprentice is required to re-work and re-submit the original project and presentation materials typically within 2 months of the EPA outcome notification for a re-sit and typically within 4 months for a re-take, and the presentation should typically take place within 4 weeks of submission.